 Doctors prescribe OxyContin to relieve moderate to severe pain, such as the pain associated with surgery, traumatic injury, or cancer.
 The active ingredient in OxyContin, the synthesized painkiller oxycodone, is released slowly over a 12-hour period to provide prolonged pain relief.
-When used exactly as prescribed, users will enjoy a steady level of pain relief.
+When used correctly as prescribed, users will enjoy a steady level of pain relief.

-How OxyContin is Heroin, basically
+How OxyContin is Heroin

 OxyContin contains oxycodone, a synthesized pain reliever that mimics the behavior of heroin and morphine.
 Heroin works by mimicking endorphins and binding to opioid nerve cell receptors, which magnifies pain relief and produces a euphoric high.
-OxyContin works the same way; the medication binds to opioid receptors to block the transmission of pain signals and create feelings of euphoria.
+This drug works the same way; the medication binds to opioid receptors to block the transmission of pain signals and create feelings of euphoria.

 Symptoms of OxyContin Addiction

-- “Doctor shopping” in order to obtain multiple prescriptions
+- “Doctor shopping” to obtain multiple prescriptions

-- Bloodshot eyes and extremely large pupils
+- Bloodshot eyes and dilated pupils

 - Change in sleeping and eating habits